Emerging Artists | Leaders | Scholars

 CANVAS Historical Background

-CCA’s Artist’s Network Valuing Aspiring Scholars, or CANVAS for short, launched in Fall 2018 with a group of 23 new students from all over the country.
+Formerly CCA’s Artist’s Network Valuing Aspiring Scholars, or CANVAS for short, launched in Fall 2018 with a group of 23 new students from all over the country.
 The CANVAS Program was offered to first-year freshmen recipients of one of the college’s Diversity Scholarships, as a means of supporting their academic success in addition to the financial support provided via the scholarship.

-CANVAS was a three-day immersive program which provided provides participants an advanced opportunity to engage with the people, departments and resources that we know help students navigate their collegiate experience effectively.
+CANVAS was a three-day immersive program which provided participants an advanced opportunity to engage with the people, departments and resources that we know help students navigate their collegiate experience effectively.

-CANVAS Program Benefits
+CANVAS Program Overview

 - Targeted workshops that will address important tools necessary for a smooth start to your first year in college.